University of Minnesota FAQ

 No, unless the individual requests captioning.
 When providing the meeting recording to the requesting individual, ask the individual whether they require captioning.
 If they respond that they do, then provide the recording with accurate captions.

-- Will there be changes to the new digital accessibility rule that takes effect in April 2026?
+6. Will there be changes to the new federal digital accessibility rule that was implemented in June 2024 and is scheduled to take effect on April 24, 2026?

-Given that the DOJ has identified this planned rulemaking as a long-term action, it does not currently appear that changes to the new digital accessibility rule will be implemented prior to the rule’s April 2026 effective date.
+At this point, the University remains required to comply with the current digital accessibility rule by April 24, 2026.
 As a result, the University must continue to work steadily toward compliance with the rule’s requirements, which have been incorporated into the University’s Administrative Policy: Accessibility of Digital Content and Information Technology.